 The full source code is on Github.

-Finally, worth mentioning that this metadata had already been made available a few of years ago under the CC0 license: you can still access it here.
-This upcoming release though makes it available in the context of a much more precise and stable set of ontologies.
-Meaning that the semantics of the dataset is more clearly laid out and consistent.
+Finally, it's worth mentioning that this metadata had already been made available a few years ago under the CC0 license: you can still access it here.
+This upcoming release, however, makes it available in the context of a much more precise and stable set of ontologies, meaning that the semantics of the dataset are more clearly laid out and consistent.

-So stay tuned for more! ..and if you plan/would like to reuse these datasets please do get in touch, either here of by emailing developers@nature.com.
+So stay tuned for more!
+And if you plan to or would like to reuse these datasets, please do get in touch, either here or by emailing developers@nature.com.

 Cite this blog post: